 Our Analysis and Test Results

 The Russell Athletic Dri-Power Core Performance is a shirt designed for any style of workout, but also performs well for running.
-We selected it because of its popularity and extremely low price, and while it didn't include the same high-quality fabric or seam sewing as found on our Best Overall, the Patagonia Windchaser, it was still pretty comfortable.
+We selected it because of its popularity and extremely low price, and while it didn't include the same high-quality fabric or seam sewing as found on our Best Overall, it was still pretty comfortable.
 It comes in a loose, relaxed fit, and is made of a double-layered wicking polyester that is on the heavy side compared to the competition.
 If you can recall what it was like to wear your high school basketball uniform, then you will have a pretty good idea of what it's like to wear this shirt.
 It ranked near the bottom of our comparative scoring, but still delivers a great value.

 Fit, fabric, and seam sewing were the three main factors that helped us differentiate the comfort of the running shirts in this review.
 The fit of this shirt is loose and baggy, much like the UA Tech, which was also designed as a workout shirt.
 It is made with 100% polyester that feels nice against the skin, in a dual-layered fabric that includes airy mesh on the outside combined with a finer weave solid material that is very thin on the inside, intended to help with wicking.